As we continue to navigate the pandemic, a new, still-shifting reality is emerging for the food and beverage business.

 The company found that “77% of consumers intend to make more attempts to stay healthy in the future.”
 Companies that manage to weigh consumer health concerns with affordability will succeed with consumers.

-Greater Focus on Gut Health and Immune Functions: Globally, 57% of consumers express greater concern about their immunity.
+Greater Focus on Gut Health and Immune Functions: Globally, 57% of consumers express more significant concern about their immunity.
 Products with probiotics, prebiotics, and postbiotics that can benefit the microbiome are quickly gaining traction.